kitsamho/General-Assembly_DSI-Capstone-Project/README.md

 # The detail : links to specific stages of the project

-The project in its current state splits into seven stages and for ease of reading I’ve split this across seven notebooks.
+The project in its current state splits into a six stages and for ease of reading I’ve split this across six notebooks.

 [Final_Clean_Data](https://github.com/kitsamho/General-Assembly_DSI-Capstone-Project/tree/master/0_Final_Clean_Data)